 Ataxic cerebral palsy is the rarest type, and it affects the entire body.
 Vision difficulties, like trouble with depth perception, may be present.
 Posture, movement, balance, coordination, and hand control may be impaired.

 Dyskinetic cerebral palsy is associated with muscles fluctuating from limp to stiff.
 It involves jerky, involuntary movement of the hands, feet, neck, arms, legs, and sometimes torso.
 Dyskinetic cerebral palsy is further broken down into two subgroups:

-Every parent wants the best for their child, but treatment for cerebral palsy can run as high as $1 million over the course of a lifetime for social, educational, medical, and rehabilitation accommodations, and special equipment.
+Every parent wants the best for their child, but treatment for cerebral palsy can run as high as $1 million over the course of a lifetime for social, educational, medical, and rehabilitation accommodations as well as special equipment.
 That’s not to say that, with proper treatment, people with cerebral palsy can’t live a comfortable life.
 We know you want the absolute best care for your child and you’ll do everything in your power to give that to them.

 Mistakes that cause a lifetime of complications should be repaid to those who were hurt, especially when the mistakes were avoidable.

 If you believe you have a case due to your child’s cerebral palsy, your first step is to contact an attorney for a medical review of your claim.
 Proving that cerebral palsy was caused by medical malpractice can be difficult and time-consuming.
 But if there is a determination of malpractice, a financial settlement not just for treatment costs, but for the medical mistake itself, may be available.